CoveMB/Laravel-Vue--Boilerplate/README.md

 docker-compose down
 docker-compose up
 ```
-Then produce a mix manifest for Vue using Yarn
+Then open bash into the app container again and produce a mix manifest for Vue using Yarn
 ```
+docker-compose exec app bash
 yarn dev
 ```
 You can now run the watch command that will enable hot reloading
 ```
 yarn watch
 ```
-You can acces the project at http://localhost:8080
+You can now acces the project at http://localhost:8080

-You can acces phpmyadmin at http://localhost:80
+You can also acces phpmyadmin at http://localhost:80

 To shutdown the containers run
 ```